 Mariam Arcilla is a writer, communications gal, researcher, and curator of Filipina-Singaporean origin.
 Her father is an artist/musician who made her childhood toys out of clay, fibre optics, gold mirrors, and guitar strings.
 Her mother is a retired flight attendant who taught her how to put lipstick on without a mirror.

-As a writer, she covers art, design, fashion, and architecture, and has been published in VAULT: Australasian Art & Culture, Neue Luxury, Broadsheet, Art Monthly Australia, The Thousands, and RealTime.
+Mariam spent her childhood buried in books and art studios.
+Today she covers art, design, fashion, and architecture, and has been published in VAULT: Australasian Art & Culture, Neue Luxury, Broadsheet, Art Monthly Australia, The Thousands, and RealTime.

-With exhibition spaces cemented, her next agenda was to provide artists and entrepreneurs with avenues for work & show.
-So after two years, Mariam left the gallery to co-found and operate Rabbit & Cocoon, a 14-warehouse precinct comprising art studios, design labs, a gallery, a performance space, and a radio station.
+With exhibition spaces cemented, her next agenda was to provide artists, designers, and entrepreneurs with avenues for work & show.
+So after two years, Mariam left the gallery to co-establish and run Rabbit & Cocoon, a 14-warehouse precinct comprising art studios, design labs, galleries, performance spaces, and a radio station.
 During this time, she helped develop the signature community program Miami Marketta, which remains a cultural destination on the Gold Coast, while 19 KAREN now operates as a commercial gallery.

 Image courtesy of Precinct Magazine, Gold Coast.